ggreenaz/dadCHECKIN/README.md

 Remember, in the world of overly complicated software, dadCHECK-IN is your oasis of simplicity.
 It's the tool that proudly proclaims, "So easy, even a dad can use it!"
 And if you chuckle at that, you're exactly who we made this for!

-👨‍💼 Join the dadCHECK-IN revolution – where simplicity meets functionality, and dad jokes are always welcome!
+👨‍💼 Join the dadCHECKIN revolution – where simplicity meets functionality, and dad jokes are always welcome!

 // Install Directions //